 He has been a speaker at universities, literary festivals and conferences throughout Europe and the United States.
 He sits on The Advisory Council of The UK based Wilton Park, the think tank and discussion forum for international affairs.

-His new book titled 1946: THE MAKING OF THE MODERN WORLD, about the aftermath of the Second World War, has just been published by Macmillan.
+His book titled 1946: THE MAKING OF THE MODERN WORLD, about the aftermath of the Second World War, was published in 2014 by Macmillan.